Unitec has launched its new state of the art trades training facility, named Mataaho, and student centre, named Te Puna, at its Mt Albert campus.

 “This is a major achievement and we are hugely grateful for the support of our staff, students, and all those who have helped us to realise our vision,” Dr Ede said.

 Students contributed to the design and delivery of Te Puna with projects worked into the Unitec curriculum

 including furnishings, landscaping, layout and traffic management planning.
 Dr Ede said engaging students in the development process reflected Unitec’s commitment to work-integrated learning.

 “Our students (and those from one of our partner schools) have created some beautiful spaces in Te Puna.
 It’s very special to see their work as you walk through the building.
 It has also allowed students to work on a major construction and design project, to gain that experience and build an impressive portfolio of work while they study.”

-At 7000m2 Mataaho is New Zealand’s largest open plan trades training facility.
+At 7000m2 Mataaho is one of New Zealand’s largest open plan trades training facilities.
 The design reflects a modern worksite with many disciplines in close proximity, giving students exposure to an array of specialties.